-This website is an outcome of my work in human ecology and biohistory at the Australian National University from 1965 to 1990 and after my formal retirement since that time.
-It is not a scholarly treatise.
+This website is an outcome of my work in human ecology and biohistory at the Australian National University from 1965 to 1990, and afterwards during my retirement.
+It is not an academic treatise.
 It makes no attempt to review the literature in this field, or to discuss the work of others.
 It is simply a summary of my own personal thoughts that I would like to communicate at this time in my life.
 Things that seem important to me.

 Biohistory has been defined as the study of human situations, past and present, against the background of, and as part of, the story of life on Earth.
 One important feature of the biohistorical approach is that it recognises the emergence of human culture as a new kind of force in biological systems.
 Through its influence on human behaviour, culture has impacts not only on humans themselves, but also on the rest of the living world.

 I am among those who appreciate that human activities are now on a scale and of a kind that threaten the survival of civilisation, and perhaps of the human species.
 The only hope for the future lies in a radical transformation across the cultures of the world, leading to big changes in the scale and patterns of human activity, and to societies that are truly sensitive to, and respectful of, the processes of life that underpin our existence.

 We can call this transformation a ‘biorenaissance’, because in the past hunter-gatherer cultures held deep respect for the natural world.
 They understood that we humans are part of nature, and that we are completely dependent on other forms of life for our wellbeing and survival.
 This was not because hunter-gatherers were particularly wise, but rather because, under their conditions of life, it was all blindingly obvious to them.